terriko/pyknit/documentation/SleeveDecreases.md

 Okay, so that's another 61 rows.

-Looking back at the pattern, I hve a starting count of 59 stitches and want an ending count of 43.
+Looking back at the pattern, I have a starting count of 59 stitches and want an ending count of 43.
 (I check the measurement from the pattern diagram to see if I really want the sleeve that size, but it turns out that the sleeve width is fine so I'm not customizing it.)
 This pattern uses a fairly common 2-stiches decreased in every decrease row pattern.
 So let's enter that all into pyknit:

 ```python
 print(pyknit.sleeve_decreases(61, starting_count=59, ending_count=43, decrease_per_row=2))